xli562/Robinson-Engineering-Academic-Guide/contents/Course structure/IIA.md

   #### Lectures

   - Lecturers maintain the Moodle pages.
-  - 16 lectures per module.
+  - 16 one-hour lectures per module.

   #### Labs

-  - Do pre-labs.
-Mark penalty associated with unsatisfactory preparation to the labs.
+  - Read the handouts before the labs, or risk losing marks.
   - Do plotting in the labs, to make sure enough desired data is obtained.
-  - Book labs as early as possible, preferably before the intro lecture.
+  - Book labs as soon as slots become bookable in the [booking sheets]((http://to.eng.cam.ac.uk/teaching/apps/cuedle/listofbookingsheets.php)).
   - 2 hours in-person, 2-3 hours write-up.
 Notify lab leader if things take too long.

     ##### Short report